AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 action to mitigate your exposure.
 Your AQ monitor can then help you confirm and quantify what your body first detected.

+## **Before we start: An important note**

+***What you are about to read is a research-based awareness guide - not a medical document and not medical advice***.
+Every signal described here is grounded in published, peer-reviewed science — all references used are listed at the end.
+The goal is to help you notice and interpret what your body may already be telling you about the air around you, and to act on that information in simple, practical ways.

+That said, this post is not a substitute for medical advice.
+It cannot account for your individual health history, pre-existing conditions, or the specific pollution profile of where you live.
+If you have asthma, a respiratory condition, skin concerns, or any symptoms that worry you, please consult a qualified medical professional rather than relying on these signals alone.

+Think of this as a starting point for awareness — not a finishing point for diagnosis.
+The signals described here are prompts to pay attention and investigate, not conclusions to act on in isolation.
+A doctor, a monitor, and your own patterns of observation over time will always tell you more than any single guide can.

 ## **1. The Morning Veil: Visual Clarity**

 Looking out from a balcony at 7:00 AM, you might notice the skyline